robzed/ukmarsey/README.md

     Hello from ukmarsey

-No spaces, tabs or other control characters (below value 32 space) are allowed in commands, except for those mentioed below in 'Special Control Characters' below - the use.
+No spaces, tabs or other control characters (below value 32) are allowed in commands, except for those mentioned below in 'Special Control Characters' below, and their use is undefined and may change in future versions of the interpreter.
 (Technically UTF-8 characters are ok, but none are currently used in commands).

 All serial commands are case sensitive.
 Each command needs to have a LF (10, 0x0D) at the end of it.

 Values are in decimal, but if the value is out of range then interpreter will either issue an error, ignore extra values or interpret this in an undefined way.
 This last two options are considered undefined operation - and future changes of the interpreter might change the behaviour.
 Examples are D11= (no value), D11=2 (out of range setting of an I/O port, might throw an error.), D11=100 (out of range, might ignore 00) or D1=-3 (unexpected minus, probably error).

 Any commands that return values is done on a seperate line per command.
+The ends of these lines returned from the interpreter contain a CR LF (0x0D 0x0A).

 ## Special Control Characters

-Control-X (0x18) - Soft-Reset - same as Control-C, but stops motors.
+* Control-X (0x18) - Soft-Reset - same as Control-C, but stops motors.
-Control-C (0x03) - Abort entry of line.
+* Control-C (0x03) - Abort entry of line.
 NOTICE: Character subsequent to this character will be

-Line Feed (LF, 0x13) - Finish line entry and send to the interpreter.
+* Line Feed (LF, 0x10) - Finish line entry and send to the interpreter.
+* Carriage Return (CR, 0x13) - Ignored by interpreter.

 ## Serial Commands List

-Note: 'x' command stops the motors in the case of runaway, but requires a newline afterwards.
+Note: 'x' command stops the motors in the case of runaway, but requires a newline (LF/0x10) afterwards.
 If you are using a serial terminal emulator (as opposed to Arduino Serial Monitor) you can also use Control-X to stop a runaway.

 ### Interpreter Control Commands